 Perceptual Edge was founded by me, Stephen Few, in 2003.
 It will probably always be a company of one or two, which for me is the perfect size.
 With 25 years of experience as an innovator, consultant, and educator in the fields of business intelligence and information design, I am now a leading expert in data visualization for data sense-making and communication.

 I write the quarterly Visual Business Intelligence Newsletter, speak and teach internationally, and provide design consulting.
-In 2004 I wrote the first comprehensive and practical guide to business graphics entitled Show Me the Numbers, in 2006 I wrote the first and only guide to the visual design of dashboards, entitled Information Dashboard Design, and in 2009 I wrote the first introduction for non-statisticians to visual data analysis, entitled Now You See It.
+In 2004 I wrote the first comprehensive and practical guide to business graphics entitled Show Me the Numbers, now in its second edition.
+In 2006 I wrote the first and only guide to the visual design of dashboards, entitled Information Dashboard Design, also now in its second edition.
+In 2009 I wrote the first introduction for non-statisticians to visual data analysis, entitled Now You See It.

 University of California, Berkeley